 - Research Advisors: By the end of the academic year, you are required to have chosen a Research Advisor to remain in the Ph.D. program.
 You are encouraged to reach out to potential research advisors at any time to express your interest in their groups, including before you arrive at CMU.

 - Summer support: During the summer months (mid-May through mid-August), you will typically work as a Research Assistant and your chosen research advisor will support you under one of his/her research grants or other funds.

-- Academic Transcript of Grades and Degree: Recent graduates need to request that an official transcript be sent to us at this time with degree posted.
+- Academic Transcript of Grades and Degree: Recent graduates need to request that an official transcript be sent to us at this time.
 All transcripts must be received prior to August 1.
 Transcripts should be sent to the following address:

 Carnegie Mellon University

 Office of Graduate Studies